Primechain/primechain-api-docs/docs/usecases/temp.md

 ## 4. Publish data to a Data Stream

-To encrypt data and store the encrypted data in the blockchain, use `post /api/v1/encrypt_sign_store_data` and pass 2 parameters:
+To encrypt, sign anf publish data to a Data Stream, use `post /api/v1/publish_data` and pass 5 parameters:
-1. the data
+1. the private key of the signer
-2. the primechain address of the signing entity
+2. the primechain address of the signer

-`post /api/v1/publish_data`
+3. The keys to enable quick searching of the data
+4. the data
+5. the name of the data stream

 Sample input
 ```